Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Mitigation Strategies

 \subsection{Training-based Strategy}

-To address REAL-MT’s tendency to blindly trust retrieved context even when it is misleading, we investigate training-based strategies that explicitly expose models to adversarial retrieval conditions during fine-tuning.
-Specifically, we construct training instances where the retrieved context conveys the opposite meaning of the source idiom, while the target translation remains correct.
-This encourages the model to learn to disregard misleading external knowledge and rely more on its internal representation when the two conflict.
-To prevent overcorrection (i.e., ignoring all context, including accurate ones), we also include noise-free conditions, No Context ($\mathcal{C}_\text{none}$) and Gold Meaning ($\mathcal{G}$) settings, during training.
-Our goal is to assess whether this fine-tuning scheme improves robustness to noisy contexts without sacrificing performance when retrieval is accurate.
+We investigate training-based methods to teach models to discern and reject misleading knowledge.
+Specifically, we construct training instances where the retrieved context is $\mathcal{N}_{\text{opposite}}$, while the target translation remains correct.
+This encourages the model to learn to disregard misleading external knowledge and rely more on its internal knowledge when they conflict.
+Our goal is to assess whether this fine-tuning scheme improves robustness to noisy contexts.